Early Acceptance Programs: TTU School of Law

 - have an LSAT score that places them in the top half nationwide;

-- be enrolled in the Texas Tech University Honors College and making satisfactory progress toward a baccalaureate degree with a diploma designation in Honors studies.
+- be enrolled in the Texas Tech University Honors College and making satisfactory progress toward a Baccalaureate Degree with a diploma designation in Honors Studies; and

-- Submit an Honors certification form to the Honors College at the time of application to the Law School
+- submit an Honors certification form to the Honors College at the time of application to the School of Law.

 Students will apply during the fall semester of their third year (or during the fall semester of a year in which they are classified as juniors) and must have taken the LSAT by December of that year.
 Students who receive and accept an Early Decision must commit to enroll at the Texas Tech University School of Law and may not apply to other law schools.
 The Admissions Committee applies the same standards and procedures for Early Decision applicants and applicants reviewed under the traditional admission process.